Convict Database Project

 If you are seeking further information on convict ancestors, see the Convict Enquiry Service.

 The project is being undertaken in four stages.
-The first stage was completed in September 2017 and the second stage in September 2018.
+Stage 1 and 2 were completed between 2017 and 2018, while Stage 3 will be completed in June 2020.
+The last stage will be rolled out over 2020-2021 financial year.
 Funding from the Commonwealth Government’s Protecting National Historic Sites program assisted in the design of this project and the construction of Stage 1.
-The next two stages will be rolled out in the following two years.

 Climate Control Doors

-PAHSMA has installed new frame less glass climate control doors at three of our house museum, the Commandant’s House, the Junior Medical Officer’s House and Trentham.
-These have replaced aluminium framed doors that frequently blew open in strong winds and did not achieve their function of protecting the interior environment of the houses from bad weather.
+PAHSMA has installed new frame-less glass climate control doors at three of our house museums, the Commandant’s House, the Junior Medical Officer’s House and Trentham.

 - Building an Empire